StamusNetworks/SELKS/README.rst

 Getting SELKS
 =============

+Docker
+------

+You can spin up SELKS on any Linux or Windows OSes in minutes via docker compose.
+See `Docker Installation <https://github.com/StamusNetworks/SELKS/wiki/Docker>`_.

 ISO
 ---

-You can download ready to use images from the `SELKS download page <https://www.stamus-networks.com/selks>`_.
-You can find here the `first time setup guide <https://github.com/StamusNetworks/SELKS/wiki/First-time-setup>`_.

-Docker
-------

-You can spin up SELKS on any Linux OS in minutes via docker compose - `please read more here <https://github.com/StamusNetworks/SELKS/blob/master/docker/README.md>`_.
+For air gapped environement or full OS installation, see `SELKS ISO Setup <https://github.com/StamusNetworks/SELKS/wiki/Docker-ISO-setup>`_.

 How to run SELKS
 ===============